Professor Peter Bullock

 - Demonstrated the role played by soil in the Earth’s ecosystem and the impact of climate change on land degradation

-- Developed the ‘Soil-Net’ educational internet portal for teachers and their students
+He also developed the ‘Soil-Net’ educational internet portal for teachers and their students.

 Professor Bullock joined the Soil Survey of England and Wales (SSEW) as a surveyor after graduating from Birmingham.
 He then completed a masters degree in agricultural chemistry at the University of Leeds.